Star of Fredonia

 Elsewhere on the mound is water tank, labelled so you won't forget where you are, and a big honkin' flag in case you forget what country you're in.

-Fortunately, Ace saw no hornets as he smelled the honeysuckle atop the mound.
+Fortunately, Ace saw no stinging insects as he smelled the honeysuckle atop the mound.

 Down on the square, this a daytime view toward the mound.
 The flag is 40 x 60 feet atop a 100 foot flagpole.